edelooff/variable-scope/content/python/hexagon-tiling.rst

 Further steps
 =============

-After this short session we can now fill a canvas with a neatly arrange grid of hexagons.
+After this short session we can now fill a canvas with a neatly arranged grid of hexagons.
 Both the image and the hexagons themselves can be of any size, and because of anti-aliasing provided by ``aggdraw``, there are no grainy edges to be seen anywhere.

 However, a number of things are still to be improved: